vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/cli.md

 - `themeName`: name of the theme you are using
 - `swizzleComponent`: name of the component to be swizzled

 Running the above command will copy the relevant theme files to your site folder.
-You may then make any changes to it and Vobees will use it instead of the one provided from the theme.
+You may then make any changes to it and Docusaurus will use it instead of the one provided from the theme.

 To unswizzle a component, simply delete the files of the swizzled component.